• Skip to main content

 What Is Coronary Artery Disease?

-Coronary artery disease develops when the blood vessels that supply the heart with blood, oxygen, and nutrients — the coronary arteries — become damaged or diseased.
+What Is Coronary Artery Disease?
+Coronary artery disease is a disease that develops when the blood vessels that supply the heart with blood, oxygen, and nutrients — the coronary arteries — become damaged or diseased.
 This is usually due to a build-up of plaque, which contains cholesterol, along with inflammation.

 A build-up of plaque leads to a narrowing of the coronary arteries, which decreases blood flow to the heart.
 Eventually, this may cause chest pain, shortness of breath and other signs of coronary artery disease.
 If these arteries become completely blocked, it may cause a heart attack.